 Listen to Liberal Democrats make speeches and there are frequent references to historical figures, but drawn from a small cast.
-Just the quartet of John Stuart Mill, William Gladstone, David Lloyd George, David Penhaligon corner almost all of the market, especially since Bob Maclennan stopped making speeches to party conference.
+Just the quartet of John Stuart Mill, William Gladstone, David Lloyd George, David Penhaligon corner almost all of the market.
 Some of the forgotten figures deserve their obscurity but others do not.
 Charles James Fox’s defence of civil liberties against a dominating government during wartime or Earl Grey’s leading of the party back into power and major constitutional reform are good examples of mostly forgotten figures who could just as well be a regular source of reference, quotation and inspiration as the traditional quartet.
-So in this occasional series I am highlighting some of the other figures who have been unjustly forgotten.
+So in this occasional series I have been highlighting some of the other figures who have been unjustly forgotten.

-Pratap (later Lord) Chitnis was the post-war Liberal Party’s first grassroots campaigning mastermind, whose pioneering activities laid the groundwork for the later work of better known people such as Trevor Jones and Chris Rennard.
+Pratap (later Lord) Chitnis was the post-war Liberal Party’s first grassroots campaigning mastermind.
+His pioneering activities laid the groundwork for the later work of better known people such as Trevor Jones and Chris Rennard.

 One Saturday night the [by-election headquarters] mysteriously burned down, and we suspected that Pratap Chitnis, who had been drafted in to run the campaign, had thrown a cigarette end into the bulging wastepaper basket.